apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/flink-call.md

 ## Create a Token

-1. Log in to the scheduling system, click "Security", then click "Token manage" on the left, and click "Create token" to create a token.
+1. Log in to the scheduling system, click `Security`, then click `Token manage` on the left, and click `Create token` to create a token.

 <p align="center">
    <img src="/img/token-management-en.png" width="80%" />
  </p>

-2. Select the "Expiration time" (Token validity), select "User" (to perform the API operation with the specified user), click "Generate token", copy the Token string, and click "Submit"
+2. Select the `Expiration time` (token validity time), select `User` (choose the specified user to perform the API operation), click "Generate token", copy the `Token` string, and click "Submit".

 <p align="center">
    <img src="/img/create-token-en1.png" width="80%" />
  </p>

-## Use Token
+## Token Usage

 1. Open the API documentation page